mdw53ar/InvestmentAnalytics/readme.md

 `end = "2023-03-18"`

-2) Define instances ob the Stock object containing information about the ticker, name and date range:
+2) Define instances of the Stock object containing information about the ticker, name, start and end date:

 `stock1 = Stock("MSFT", "Microsoft", 1000, start, end)`